 A philosophical investigation of what it means to be human.
-Topics include: relation of mind and body; the problem of soul and body; immortality; free will; consciousness; and human knowledge.
+Topics include human emotions, love, friendship, and their relation to moral virtues; freedom and emotions; the basis for morality in human nature.
 Credit will be granted for only one of PHIL 231 and PHIL 230.
 Prerequisite: PHIL 100 or permission of instructor.
 Three credits.
-Next offered 2020-2021.